PeculiarVentures/node-webcrypto-ossl/README.md

 ### Threats From A node-webcrypto-ossl Defect

-TODO: ADD THREATS FROM HANCOCK SERVICE COMPROMISE
+TODO: ADD THREATS FROM NODE-WEBCRYPTO-OSSL DEFECT

 ### Threats From Weak Cryptography